 Your child faces an uncertain future after suffering an injury.
 In the short term, you need to find a way to get your child the medical assistance they need while still earning a living.
 Over the long term, your child may need therapy, mobility assistance devices, medication, and even a caretaker to help them through their daily life.

 These expenses can add up quickly, and if your child’s injuries prevent them from completing school or getting a job, you may need to provide significant assistance for their entire life.

 A child injury lawyer knows injury laws inside and out.
 Through evaluating your case, a child injury lawyer can help determine how much you could pursue on behalf of your child.
-Contact us at The Law Offices of Ivan M. Diamond today at (718) 588-2000 for your free case evaluation and learn how we can secure your child’s future with a child injury claim.
+Contact us at Ivan Diamond, Bronx Personal Injury Lawyer today at (718) 588-2000 for your free case evaluation and learn how we can secure your child’s future with a child injury claim.

 888 Grand Concourse Suite #1L, 10451